chaturadilan/wp_plugin_fireauth/README.md

 == Description ==

-Fireauth is a plugin that enables Firebase authentication in Wordpress
+Fireauth is a plugin that enables Firebase authentication in Wordpress.
+It is an open source plugin.
+You can get the source from Github: https://github.com/chaturadilan/wp_plugin_fireauth

 #### Features